 So don't resist - buy yourself a bouquet or a small pot of your favorite blooms.
 They also make lovely gifts if you're visiting friends or family for the holidays.

-18. Be Dazzled at the Jardin des Plantes Winter Festival of Lights
+18. Be Dazzled by the Winter Festival of Lights at Jardin des Plantes

-19. Hear the Bells at Midnight on Christmas Eve
+19. Hear the Bells Ring at Midnight on Christmas Eve

-Tip: For the best sound, walk over to the nearest Catholic church.
+Tip: For the best sound, stroll over to the nearest Catholic church.

 20. Salut the Season with Vin Chaud